 - putting unreasonable pressure on a person to purchase, hold or sell a security

 - taking advantage of a person's inability or incapacity to reasonably protect his or her own interest due to a physical or mental infirmity, ignorance, illiteracy, age or inability to understand any matter relating to a decision to purchase, hold or sell a security

 - imposing terms or conditions that make a transaction unfair

-If you make a misrepresentation or conduct unfair practices, you have broken BC's securities laws.
-This could result in a fine up to $1 million or imprisonment for up to three years or both.
+If you do any of these prohibited actions, you have broken BC's securities laws.
+This could result in a fine up to $3 million, or imprisonment for up to three years, or both.

 Every person who is in the business of trading or advising must be registered (licensed) with the Commission.